vgandari/tok/ROADMAP.md

 - [x] Update README with tasks vs topics, and deadline keys
 - [x] Add `assgn` key for tasks
 - [x] Add `--no-tex` option
+- [x] push tasks with deadlines and their dependencies to front of document